nasimcisco/ip_scanner_java/README.md

 # ip_scanner_java
-live ip scanner counter for NOC
+live ip scanner counter for NOC.
+Due to multi-thread programming, this software performs better than commercial software.